 Now that I’ve encouraged you to get away from the crowds on an off-the-beaten-path summer road trip, what will you do in case of a flat tire or breakdown?
 If you belong to an auto assistance program, the towing mileage may be limited to 4 miles.
 Well that’s definitely going to get expensive with the road trip ideas I’ve just given you.

 But there is an answer.
 Good Sam Roadside Assistance provides unlimited distance towing to the nearest service center.
 And no paying up to $75 per additional driver like some companies require.
 With Good Sam Roadside Assistance, a member’s spouse and children under 25 years of age are covered at no additional cost.

 Looking for an auto plan?
 They’re discounted, too.

-Disclosure: Good Sam Roadside Assistance, in conjunction with Blog Meets Brand, has sponsored this article.
-I have been compensated for my participation.
+Disclosure: Good Sam Roadside Assistance, in conjunction with Blog Meets Brand, sponsored this article.
+I was compensated for my participation.
 All opinions are my own.